 The compounding begins.
 Institutional knowledge means recommendations skip the context-setting and go straight to the insight.

-Strategic leverage.
+Compounding advantage.
 Every initiative benefits from everything built before it.
 This is where the fractional model outperforms any project engagement.